 An effective marketing plan will cover several topics.
 First, you need to hone your business pitch.
 You need to be able to clearly explain the vision of your business to your potential investors so that they can see the benefits of working with you.
 Second, you need to predict key business numbers.
 This includes startup and operating costs, as well as your expected profits and losses.
 Third, you should have an outline of both short and long-term goals that you hope to achieve.
 Finally, you need a way to keep track of the progress of your business.

 If you've never developed a marketing strategy before, there are nine elements that you should be sure your strategy includes:

 - An overview of your business

 - A plan for advertising and gross sales

 If you're having trouble planning your marketing strategy, there are a variety of free online resources.
 You could also get help from a small business attorney.

 Types of Business Plans

 If your main goal in writing a marketing strategy is to attract principle investors, then you could instead use a feasibility or startup plan.
 A startup plan can be modified as your company grows, providing you a great deal of flexibility.

 Your company may also need to use an operations plan, which outlines the workings of your company and the specific needs of your company members.

 If you need help with starting your own business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.